themost-framework/router/README.md

 `IndexController` is marked by `@httpController` class decorator and `IndexController.index()` by `@httpGet` method decorator.

-## @httpController

-Annotates a class which is going to be used as controller.

-Create an instance of `HttpApplication`, add `routes` collection and register `controllerRouter` middleware:
+Create an instance of `HttpApplication` class and register `controllerRouter` express.js middleware:

     const app = express();
     app.use(express.json());
     ...
     const httpApp = new HttpApplication();
-    const routes: HttpRouteConfig[] = [
+    const routes = [
         {
             path: '',
             action: 'index',